paulieguk/LDW-Template/Content/Instructions-002.md

   The link is listed on the [Skillable LOD API Documentation Page](https://docs.skillable.com/lod/lod-api/lod-api-main.md).
 Because of the Postman version we used the 2.1 release
   </details>

 Repeat the procedure to add the TMS API commands.
-The URL can be found here: +++https://lms.learnondemand.net/ApiDocumentation+++
+The URL for the collection can be found on the TMS API documentation website here: +++https://lms.learnondemand.net/ApiDocumentation+++

 >[!Hint] Remember you need the JSON file.